 If you want to stick with uTorrent, you can check the current bandwidth and network settings on the platform itself.
 Once the test is finished, uTorrent will configure itself for best performance.

-Running a test for is easy, just go to Options > Setup Guide.
+- Running a speed test is easy; just go to Options > Setup Guide.

-If the speed test fails.
-A result of “Connection failed error: Timed out (10060)” and “Port is not open (you are still able to download)”.
-A router or firewall could be blocking certain ports.
+- If the speed test fails?
+A result of “Connection failed error: Timed out (10060)” and “Port is not open (you are still able to download).”
+A router or firewall could be blocking specific ports.
 Or “Automatic Port Mapping” could be disabled on your router.
 For more on best port for utorrent or port forwarding, skip to section “Ensuring Connectivity: Port Forwarding“.

-Notice that uTorrent is asking for kB/s under “Maximum download rate” not Mbps.
-There are some bandwidth conversion tools online, like ToolStudio or GbMb, which can help you convert those values.
+- Notice that uTorrent is asking for kB/s under “Maximum download rate,” not Mbps.
+There are some bandwidth conversion tools online, like GbMb, which can help you convert those values.

 Unlimited Upload Speeds.